Paul Kenny (photographer)

-Paul Kenny (born 16 July 1951) is a British artist/photographer who makes abstract still-life images and lives in Berwick-upon-Tweed.
-He has published the books Seaworks (2014) and O Hanami (2019).
-His work is held in the Scottish National Photography Collection and he has had solo exhibitions at Harris Museum, Art Gallery in Preston and at Atkinson Art Gallery and Library in Southport.
+Paul Kenny (born 16 July 1951) is a British artist/photographer who makes abstract still-life images and lives in Newcastle upon Tyne.
+He has published the books Seaworks (2014) and O Hanami (2019) and Strandline (2024).
+His work is held in the collections of the Scottish National Portrait Gallery and Victoria and Albert Museum, and he has had solo exhibitions at Harris Museum, Art Gallery in Preston and at Atkinson Art Gallery and Library in Southport.

 Early life and education

 Kenny was born and grew up in Salford.
-He earned a Pre Diploma from Salford College of Art and Technology (1971/72) and a Degree in Fine Art from Newcastle University (1972–75).
+He earned a Pre Diploma from Salford College of Art and Technology (1971/72) and a Degree in Fine Art in Newcastle (1972–75).

 Work

 "Working without a camera, Kenny creates small plates or slides laden with objects found on his wanderings – leaves, flowers, shells and rocks.
 Each plate is then scanned to produce abstract large-scale photographs rich with opalescent colours, which take on the form of imagined landscapes."

 Personal life

 Kenny's partner, Margaret Kenny, is also an artist and they have two children.